VolfLife/AtomicMail-Autoreg/README.md

 5. Manually solve the CAPTCHA when prompted.
 Script will automatically continue after solving.

-6. Credentials will be saved in `autoreg_XXXX.txt` file in the script directory.
+6. Credentials will be saved in `autoreg_XXXXXXXXX.txt` file in the script directory.